-On behalf of Kadish & Anthony Law Group posted in trusts on Friday, February 10, 2017.
+On behalf of Kadish & Associates Law Group posted in trusts on Friday, February 10, 2017.

 When you are making an estate plan, the type of trust you choose for your assets can have an impact on the beneficiaries.
 If you have a person who is going to be the beneficiary of a trust and who is the recipient of government benefits, you should be sure that you use a special needs trust so that you can help him or her preserve his or her right to receive benefits.